generation-org/tech-foundations-labs/learner-instructions/LO-10-service-permissions.md

 # Service Permissions

-Thus far, when you have installed WordPress, you have been running it from a default Apache directory owned by the root user and root group.
-This is not ideal, as WordPress cannot update automatically this way.
+So far, when you have deployed WordPress, you have been running it from Apache httpd's default directory with default permissions.
+This is not ideal, as it means two things:

+ - WordPress cannot modify its own files or create new ones.
-You also need sudo access just to be able to modify WordPress files.
+ - Server admins need root access to modify WordPress files.

-Today, you will fix both of these issues.

-You will need to create a new directory called ```wordpress``` within ```/var/www/html```, configure httpd to be able to serve and modify documents from it, and then set up a new user with the correct permissions to manage the files within it.
+Today, your task has three parts.

+1. Host WordPress from the ```/var/www/html/wordpress``` directory so that WordPress has the correct permissions to access its own files.
+2. Harden WordPress by securing the `wp-config.php` file from being read by any other users.
+3. Create a new server admin user `admin` that will share read and write permissions for most of WordPress's files... but *not* `wp-config.php`!

 Happy coding!

 ## Notes

+### User
+You do not need to configure your new `admin` user for anything other than the task at hand.
+All you need to do is ensure the user exists, and can read and write WordPress files.

 ### Wordpress
-Wordpress must be deployed to your machine and accessible in a web browser.
+Wordpress must be *safely* deployed to your machine and accessible in a web browser.

+**Note:** it is *not* safe for WordPress files to be world-writable.

 ### SELinux